HabeebAkorede/Wheat-Production/README.md

   - DAX

 ## Data Cleaning
-   After checking for duplicates, data inconsistencies were resolved them using the 'Find and Replace' function.
+   After checking for duplicates, data inconsistencies were resolved using the 'Find and Replace' function.
 I also effectively used filters to isolate specific subsets for analysis.

    In an effort to streamline the dataset, I identified and removed irrelevant columns.
 For added context, I integrated a 'Continent' column using the 'VLOOKUP' function.
 This enrichment enhanced the analysis by providing valuable geographic insights.